I. Executive Summary and Purpose

 C. All POS terminal and internet transactions must be batched and transmitted to the merchant card processor on a daily basis.
 Transactions are not to be held and batched at a later time.

 D. The settlement of all funds must be reported to the University Cashiers no later than noon of the day that the funds appear in the settlement account.
 Current procedures for the deposit of those funds must be followed.
 Currently, sales totals (net of refunds) must be submitted on a Payment Book Receipt (PBR) deposit form along with a copy of the sales report from the card processor.
-A copy of the settlement tape from the POS terminal must be included for POS terminal transactions; and/or, a copy of the gateway batch settlement report (totals reports, not detail) must be included for internet transactions.
-A copy of the settlement tape from the POS terminal must be included for POS terminal transactions; and/or, a copy of the gateway batch settlement report (totals reports, not detail) must be included for internet transactions.
-The Payment Book Receipt (PBR) form is available on the Financial Services website; it is selected as a Transaction Type under the Financial Transaction Request (FTR) form.
+A copy of the gateway batch settlement report (totals reports, not detail) must be included for internet transactions.
+The settlement tape from the POS terminal is no longer required to be included for POS terminal transactions; the merchant is to retain the settlement tape for audit purposes.
+The Payment Book Receipt (PBR) form is available on the Financial Services website; it may be located under Transaction Type on the Financial Transaction Request (FTR) form.

 Transactions that occur on Friday, Saturday, and Sunday (or over holiday periods) must be deposited in the same manner (as above) on Monday (or the following business day) to the University Cashiers.
 A separate deposit must be created for each day that transactions occurred.
 The transactions are not to be combined for the weekend (or holiday period) and deposited on one form for multiple days.

-G. Access to eCommerce reporting systems must be requested by the merchant for the purpose of providing appropriate personnel with required reports for reconciliation, research, and deposit.
+I. Access to eCommerce reporting systems must be requested by the merchant for the purpose of providing appropriate personnel with required reports for reconciliation, research, and deposit.
 Accesses will be restricted to the least privilege needed to perform job responsibilities.
-Access requests must be submitted to eCommerce@uncc.edu on the EC-Access Request to Reporting Systems form.
+Access requests must be submitted to eCommerce@uncc.edu on the EC-Access Request to Reporting Systems form or at the following URL: https://imaging.uncc.edu/imagenowforms/fs?form=eCommerce_Systems_Access.

 V. Additional Requirements for Point-of-Sale (POS) Transactions